Calectasia gracilis

-Calectasia gracilis, commonly known as blue tinsel lily, is a plant in the family Dasypogonaceae and is endemic to the south-west of Western Australia.
+Calectasia gracilis, commonly known as blue tinsel lily, is a species of plant in the family Dasypogonaceae and is endemic to the south-west of Western Australia.
 It is a spreading, tufted, woody, perennial herb with blue petals and six yellow stamens that turn orange-red as they age.
 It is similar to the other species of Calectasia and has only been recognised as a separate species since a review of the genus in 2001.

 Description

 Calectasia gracilis is an undershrub with stilt roots but without a rhizome.
 It grows to a height of 20-45 cm with a few short side branches.
 The leaves are glabrous, 5.4-7.2 mm long and about 0.5 mm with a short, sharp point on the end.
 The base of the petals (strictly tepals) forms a tube 5.7-6.9 mm long with lobes 8-9.5 mm long and 2-3 mm wide forming a blue, papery star-like pattern which fades to pale blue with age.
 In the centre of the star are six yellow stamens which turn orange-red with age.
 The style is 6.2-7.2 mm long and extends beyond the stamens.
 Flowers appear from August to October.